noahehall/theBookOfNoah/architecture/interface-oriented-design.md

       - method definitions
       - protocol
-    - if you find an interface is hard to test, its likely hard to use -
+    - if you find an interface is hard to test, its likely hard to use

+# interface types
+  - an interface can be more than one type
+  - each type lies on a spectrum
+  - all interface types should consider the following
+    - having many methods vs not-many methods
+      - less methods are easier for the implementer but require more error checking
+      - more methods are safer/more specific functionality but require more implementation
+    - stateful interfaces
+      - methods operate differently based on the current state
+      - current state is changed by the sequence of method invocations
+      - advantages
+        - there is a less chatter to get the same amount of work done
+        - the order of the method calls does not matter (can check state)
+    - stateless interfaces
+      - the behavior is not dependent on the history of  method invocations
+        - there may be internal state to improve performance but the callers of the interface do not reply upon that fact or even know it
+      - advantages
+        - a small number of operators can service many requests
+        - parameter lists are short
+    - sequential vs random retrieval
+      - iterator interface
+        - allows access to a single element in a collection at a particular time
+        - requires less resources
+      - random-access iterator
+        - allows random access to any element in the set
+        - requires more memory to make all elements readily available
+    - pull vs pushing data

+## textual interfaces
+    - specifies the functions to perform, e.g. the command prompt
+    - examples
+      - Unix device interface
+        - hard drives, displays, printers, keyboards and files all use the same interface
+        - is an example of polymorphism in a non-object oriented language
+        - to the user, each device has an entry in the file system in the `/dev` dir
+      - SMTP, FTP
+    - advantages
+      - you can store the cmds in a file, which later can be read and executed
+  - graphical user interfaces

+## data interfaces
+  - when the methods correspond to those in a class that contains mostly attributes
+  -  the methods in the interface typically set/retrieve values of the attributes
+  -  implementations of data interfaces have state which consists of the set of values of all attributes in the class
+  -  e.g.
+    - data transfer object (DTO)
+      - methods refer only to attributes of the object

+## service interfaces
+  - a module whoose methods that act on the parameters pased to it rather than the attributes of the implementation
+  - typically consist of mostly methods and little if any attributes outside of those associated with providing the service,
+  - e.g.
+    - command interface
+      - usually contain only service mmethods
+  -

+## service provider interfaces
+  - variation of the service interface
+  - adds methods to the interface that controls the life cycle of the service provider

+## data access interfaces
+  - interfaces that access data

 #  IOD Deliverables
   - use cases
   - Interface contracts